When Arbitration and Mediation Meet Personal Injury

 An Overview of Alternative Dispute Resolution in Colorado

-- Arbitration: As explained by the American Bar Association (ABA), arbitration is a private process whereby a dispute is brought before a disinterested neutral third party who will make a final decision.
+- Arbitration: Arbitration is a private process whereby a dispute is brought before a disinterested neutral third party (such as a retired judge or professional arbitrator) who will make a final decision.
 In many ways, arbitration is like a mini more-efficient version of a trial: Parties will get the chance to make an opening statement, present evidence and witnesses, and offer counterarguments to points made by the opposing party.
 At the conclusion of the process, one or more neutral arbitrators will make a binding and legally enforceable decision.

 - Mediation: In contrast to arbitration, mediation is a non-binding form of alternative dispute resolution.
-The Colorado Judicial Branch notes that mediation is a dynamic and interactive process where a neutral, trained third party helps to facilitate a resolution between two or more opposing sides.
-As mediation is voluntary, it is generally the most effective when the two sides are in reach of a settlement agreement, but are still caught up on some key issues.
+The Colorado Judicial Branch notes that mediation is a dynamic and interactive process where a trained neutral third person helps to facilitate a resolution between two or more opposing sides, who are often in separate rooms during the mediation sessions.
+As mediation is voluntary, it is generally the most effective when the two sides are within reach of a settlement agreement but are still caught up with some key issues.

 How a Colorado Personal Injury Attorney Can Help

 Large corporations and big insurance companies are fundamentally interested in protecting their own financial interests.
 Above all else, their goal is to resolve personal injury lawsuits for the lowest amount possible.
 As such, injured victims need strong legal representation from an accident attorney.
-Whether your case is going through litigation, arbitration, mediation, or another type of dispute resolution, an experienced Colorado personal injury lawyer will protect your legal rights.
+Whether your case is going through litigation, arbitration, mediation, or another type of dispute resolution, an experienced Colorado personal injury lawyer will protect your rights.
+Many personal injury lawyers provide free consultations to learn about your legal dispute.